Updated: Jun 4

 Not only did Ashby’s cavalrymen play a critical role in preventing the Confederate right from collapsing but also affected the outcome of the battle to their left as noted by Adjutant Alexis Cope of Gibson’s brigade.
 He wrote, "The fact is, when General Hazen's brigade advanced it changed direction to the left, and our brigade came into action on its right, our regiments slightly overlapping it’s right, that his desperate encounter was with Kelley's and Hume's dismounted cavalry of Wheeler's Corps and Lowrey's infantry brigade, while ours was with Granbury's brigade.
 We were too fully occupied in our front to go to Hazen's relief, and his repulse but added to our difficulties, for it left our left flank exposed to the enfilading fire from Wheeler's dismounted cavalry, when we were already suffering from a similar enfilading fire from Hotchkiss's terrible rifled guns and howitzers on our right flank."(6)

-Gibson’s and Hazen’s valiant brigades suffered the heaviest, with estimates ranging from 600-700 dead and 1,500 wounded.
+Charging gallantly and with little cover, Gibson’s and Hazen’s Federal brigades suffered the heaviest, with estimates ranging from 600-700 dead and 1,500 wounded.
 Many lay in heaps within feet of the Confederate positions along the ridge.
-According to multiple reports, Ashby’s Tennesseans, though only the size of a regiment, had lost well in excess of 173 of their roughly 600-700 man brigade at Pickett’s Mill, which is among the highest known casualties for a Confederate brigade that day.
-(1,4, 11,16, 20)
+Cleburne's losses from his three brigades were reportedly less than 500.
+Ashby’s Tennesseans, though only the size of a regiment, had lost well in excess of 161 of their roughly 600-700 man brigade at Pickett’s Mill, which is among the highest known casualties for a Confederate brigade that day.
+(1,4, 11,16, 20).
+General Kelly's loses were reportedly 70 men out of 350 effectives, bringing the total known casualties for Wheeler to 231(31).
+This suggests our figures for Confederate Casualties at Pickett's Mill are very likely too low.

 Early War photo of Shelton F. Scott of the 1st Tennessee Cavalry (Wheeler) who was among those reportedly killed/mortally wounded at Pickett's Mill on May 27, 1864 Photo: John Sickles Collection